matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr06/Task-Description/task.md

-Task 1
+# Task 1
-Now let's build a load balancer scenario with an nginx based load balancer and three different miniwhoami services miniwhoami-s1, and  .
-The load balancer should be accessible from the outside via the IP address and the URL or the URL , the miniwhoami services should run in the local IPv6 network. miniwhoami-s2 miniwhoami-s3 2001:638:408:200:ff??:cafe::9999/96http://loadbalancer.yourDomain.xyhttp://lb.yourDomain.xyloc_ipv6
+Now let's build a load balancer scenario with an nginx based load balancer and three different miniwhoami services miniwhoami-s1, iniwhoami-s2 and miniwhoami-s3.
+The load balancer should be accessible from the outside via the IP address and the URL http://loadbalancer.yourDomain.xy or the URL http://lb.yourDomain.xy .The miniwhoami services should run in the local IPv6 network loc_ipv6 2001:638:408:200:ff??:cafe::9999/96

 a.
-Create a compose file with the three miniwhoami services miniwhoami-s1, and  .
-Test the miniwhoami services on the local IPv6 network using curl. miniwhoami-s2 miniwhoami-s3loc_ipv6
+Create a compose file with the three miniwhoami services miniwhoami-s1, miniwhoami-s2 and miniwhoami-s3 .
+Test the miniwhoami services on the local IPv6 network loc_ipv6 using curl.

 b.
 For an introduction to load balancing with NGINX, read the NGINX documentation chapters: HTTP Load Balancing .
 - What HTTP load balancing methods are there?
 How do these work?